COE Renewal In June 2020 | No Prediction Required

 You can find announcement of the suspension of COE bidding and the result of that – stagnant renewal prices – specifically mentioned on Onemotoring.com.sg but here it is for your convenience below.
 These below prices are COE renewal rates for June 2020 (and July 2020 as well – same PQP price, since there is no bidding in June).

 Decline In Prices Expected, But Change in Policy

-A flat line. how dull.
+A flat line.
+No changes or movement, how dull.

 Especially for those who were looking forward to a decline in price, which we also foresaw due to the poor economic sentiment.
 This expected decline however, will be delayed as the COE bidding has been put to a halt by LTA.
 (Note: This decline though we expected, may not materialize as LTA will tweak policies – see below)

 But as July COE bidding has resumed and started again, you may want to see this – our current latest thoughts about the COE movement and COE renewal price as bids start to move the price again.

 With the halt in COE bids, though a we wrote to LTA in early in April for a two month average to be used for May PQP instead of the three month, LTA has decided that they will use a constant price instead.
 Two month average would have been good for owners with May COE renewals and also given a logical way to calculate prices for June PQP if COE bidding had restarted in May, but we can see why they chose their position now that the Circuit Breaker (CB) has been extended.

 We cannot blame the LTA for that choice, for the car showrooms are closed and so that would negatively affect the bidding prices for sure, with car distributors trying to sell without meeting customers – I can only imagine the challenges of that and how many sales that has brought about.

 And LTA continues to take a wait and see approach as to what happens to car owners and how to administer the COE renewal and COE bidding.
 Given that we all do not know if there would be further extensions to CB, this is something they cannot avoid doing.